 Nearby attractions include Jasper National Park, Lake Louise, and the Icefields Parkway to the north.
 Also, Yoho National Park's lush green forests are to the west, Kootenay National Park to the south, and Kananaskis Country on the southeastern side.

 The subarctic climate of the Banff National Park means Lodgepole pine trees grow at the lower elevation.
 This creates an ideal wilderness for hiking.
+Top hikes include Johnston Canyon to Upper Falls, Big Beehive trail, and Moraine lake shoreline trail.
 You may see wildlife, such as grizzly bears, cougars, moose, elk, and bighorn sheep.
 The park is home to several migratory birds as well; keep binoculars handy!

 Banff National Park can be easily reached from other parts of Canada via railway or highway.
 The closest airport is Calgary International.
 The Rocky Mountaineer is the luxury train service between Vancouver and Banff.
 The journey takes you through the curves of the Canadian Rockies, offering breathtaking views at every turn.
 Canadian Train Vacations help you pick the best itinerary.